D3SXX/kaios-backup/README.md

 ## For the future (To-Do)

 - Test program on different systems
-- Investigate Import of data to the system
-- Check the possibility of importing and Exporting Call logs and Calendar marks (At least for KaiOS 2.5.1 there are no APIs for that)
+- Add additional data selection options

 ## How to install

-- Use [Bananahackers guide](https://wiki.bananahackers.net/sideloading/webide) on how to install applications ([Old Wiki guide](https://ivan-hc.github.io/bananahackers/install-omnisd.html#h.p_9Fk5jizGWpwi))
+- Use [Bananahackers guide](https://wiki.bananahackers.net/en/sideloading) on how to install applications ([Old Wiki guide](https://ivan-hc.github.io/bananahackers/install-omnisd.html#h.p_9Fk5jizGWpwi))